Pyaar Kii Ye Ek Kahaani: Plot

-Misha gets suspicious about Danish because of a check given by Danish to Maya around November at which time he apparently didn't know her.
+Misha becomes suspicious of Danish because of a check given by Danish to Maya around November at which time he apparently did not yet know her.
 She also wonders if Piya is telling the truth.
 Abhay predicts an earthquake before the students sense one.
 Piya tells Abhay that Misha might get stuck in the locker room.
 Abhay breaks the wall and saves Misha.
 Misha tries to finds out the truth with the help of Piya's phone which had the recorded confession, but it gets thrown into water.
 Abhay does not like Piya telling everyone that he saved Misha but soon he learns that T was taking credit for saving Misha.
 Piya finds Mathili's photo in Abhay's wallet and straightens her hair just like Maithili's.
 Misha apologizes to Piya for her actions and both seek to hide their friendship.
 Abhay is shocked to see Piya's new look, while Piya asks him why he keeps Maithili's photograph in his wallet.
 Abhay learns that Misha and Piya have become friends again and of their plan to expose Danish.
 Maya confesses the truth to Kabir in front of Piya and Misha.
 Abhay, in his anger, ends up calling Piya 'Maithili'.
 Piya and Maya dress up as ballet girls to dance at Danish's bachelor's party.
 With the help of Kabir, they reveal the truth.
 Danish tries to stab Piya but she is saved by Abhay.
 Piya follows Abhay as his hands were bleeding but is shocked to witness the blood vanishing.
 Abhay goes to a grave which Piya finds out is Mathili's.